JunjieTsai/TAD2019_jc9033/README.md

 ## Review Data:
 - [Reviews_DC.csv](https://github.com/JunjieTsai/TAD2019_jc9033/blob/master/Reviews_DC.csv): 40385 reviews for 46 DC movies; every review has the star and date infomation.
-- [Reviews_Marvel.csv](https://github.com/JunjieTsai/TAD2019_jc9033/blob/master/Reviews_Marvel.csv): 1186 reviews for 21 Marvel movies; every review has the star and date infomation.
+- [Reviews_Marvel.csv](https://github.com/JunjieTsai/TAD2019_jc9033/blob/master/Reviews_Marvel.csv): 21186 reviews for 21 Marvel movies; every review has the star and date infomation.

 **To be noticed:**
-- For each movie on rottentomatoes.com, maximum 51 pages (about 1000 comments) of audience reviews are available.
+- For each movie on rottentomatoes.com, maximum first 51 pages (about 1000 comments) of audience reviews are available.
+- Reviews are in diffrent languages.
 - Some movie have reviews less than 1000.
-Do we exclude them?
+Do we exclude these movies?
 - Star 0 represents missing star data.